Tuesday, August 16, 2022

 • That the person making such statements at the time believes it to be false.

-The primary holding of the case held that, “To sustain a claim of defamation or libel, the First Amendment requires that the plaintiff show that the defendant knew that a statement was false or was reckless in deciding to publish the information without investigating whether it was accurate.”[12]
+The primary holding of the case held that “To sustain a claim of defamation or libel, the First Amendment requires that the plaintiff show that the defendant knew that a statement was false or was reckless in deciding to publish the information without investigating whether it was accurate.”[12]

-The 1st Amendment of the US Constitution is intended to protect freedom of speech and press.
+The 1st Amendment of the US Constitution is intended to protect freedom of speech and the press.
 However, what the written Code failed to foresee was the risk of the rule on libel cases.
 Later Supreme Court cases barred strict liability for libel and forbade libel claims for statements that are so ridiculous as to be obviously facetious.[13]
-Latest lawsuits have further improved precedent on defamation law.
+Latest lawsuits have further improved the precedent of defamation law.

 [1] Defamation - Wikipedia